oscarsierraproject/covid19pl/README.md

 # covid19pl
 Collector of Polish data on the number of cases of COVID19 disease caused by the SARS-CoV-2 virus.
 Information chaos can be tiring.
 Insulate yourself from him and stay in touch with relevant information on demand.
+Take a look how disease spreads in Poland and start following the guidelines and recommendations of official government health authorities.

 ## Changelog
+  - Ver.
+1.4.0:  Split project into multiple files
   - Ver.
 1.3.0:  Add plot with total cases in Poland
   - Ver.
 1.2.0:  Add email reports with
   - Ver.
 1.1.0:  Remove **mandatory** options, add default path to